Full waveform modelling and inversion – can we finally determine real Seismic source mechanisms and Peak ground motions from Rockbursts?

 Deep-level mining produces mining-induced seismic events and this is associated with significant seismic hazard termed “rockbursts”.
 Since these seismic events occur in close proximity to the mine operations and to mine workers, even small magnitude events are potentially hazardous.
 In mining, accurate evaluation of seismicity including locations and source mechanisms is essential.
 This allows an estimation of the resultant potential peak particle velocities throughout the mine particularly at excavation surfaces which is essential for correctly evaluating seismic hazard (Wesseloo, 2018) (see Figure 2).

 Accurate and novel methods have been developed and optimised for mine seismology such as relative moment tensor inversions (Linzer, 2005).
 Wave models have been applied for many decades in the mining industry to understand rockburst mechanisms and to evaluate and improve seismic methods (Hildyard, 2007).
-Until now however, these models have not been used directly in the inversion and assessment process.
+Linzer et al (2020) investigates how the mining itself influences the earthquake source and reviews the work in this field over the last few decades.
+However, until now, these models have been used indirectly rather than directly in the inversion and assessment process.
 Recent studies in passive seismology using elastic wave models within a full waveform inversion methodology, have shown success in simultaneously improving locations and moment tensor source mechanisms (Willacy et al, 2019).
 This PhD project aims to drastically improve inversions of mining seismic events by implementing full waveform inversion methodologies.
 The project will then use the improved forward models to update projections of peak particle velocity hence improving assessments of seismic or rockburst risk.
 A particular challenge posed by mining are the voids and the high contrast velocity structure due to the excavation.
 Wave models used in the FWI need to account correctly for the excavation itself.
 The project will therefore use the Leeds-based code WAVE3D (Hildyard, 2005) while Mine seismic data and a tool for studying and interpreting this data (mXrap) will be provided by the Australian Centre for Geomechanics (ACG).

 Aims and Objectives